icidasset/icidasset/src/Writings/minimize-flaws.md

         sayHelloTo myLittleFriend
 ```

-If we would write a new function called sayHelloToFrank where we bind the string `"Frank"` to myLittleFriend, but only in the context of this new function.
-This will not change our original top level binding of myLittleFriend, so in other words, our sayHelloToTony function will still return the same value.
+If we would write a new function called <x-cl-6>sayHelloToFrank</x-cl-6> where we bind the string `"Frank"` to `myLittleFriend`, but only in the context of this new function.
+This will not change our original top level binding of <x-cl-6>myLittleFriend</x-cl-6>, so in other words, our <x-cl-6>sayHelloToTony</x-cl-6> function will still return the same value.

 Now, that sounds great and all, but didn't you say that Elm is used for web applications?
 It has to use the DOM and the browser environment right?
 Which is one big mess of code that's outside our control, that could change at any time without us knowing?
 Yup, exactly.
 Javascript is a giant ball of side effects.
 Gets messy real fast.